 Prominent researchers have documented a pattern of discrimination in the application of the death penalty based on the race of the victim, race of the defendant, or both, in nearly every state that uses capital punishment.
 Each year in Alabama, nearly 65 percent of all murders involve black victims, yet nearly three-quarters of the people currently awaiting execution in Alabama were convicted of crimes in which the victims were white.
 Fewer than 5 percent of all murders in Alabama involve black defendants and white victims, but over half of black death row prisoners have been sentenced for killing someone white.

 The chief prosecutors in death penalty states are overwhelmingly white (only about one percent are black), as are judges, defense attorneys, and even juries.
-None of Alabama’s 19 appellate court judges and only one of the 42 elected District Attorneys in Alabama is black.
+None of Alabama’s 19 appellate court judges and only two of the 42 elected District Attorneys in Alabama are black.
 Racially biased use of peremptory strikes and illegal racial discrimination in jury selection remains widespread, particularly in serious criminal cases and capital cases.
 Hundreds of people of color called for jury service have been illegally excluded from juries after prosecutors asserted pretextual reasons to justify their removal.
 For example, in Houston County, Alabama, eight of ten African Americans qualified for jury service have been struck by prosecutors from death penalty cases.
 More than 23 capital cases in Alabama have been reversed after it was proven that prosecutors illegally excluded black people from jury service.
 Despite decades of evidence showing that the administration of the death penalty is permeated with racial bias, courts and legislatures’ refusal to address race in any comprehensive way reveals a fundamental flaw in America’s justice system.